DickChesterwood/istio-fleetman/README.md

-**Note: updated for Istio 1.5 on 3 April 2020.
-The master branch is now the 1.5 version.**
+**Note: Currently working on updates for v1.8.**

+For support, please visit the support service on the platform you're following the course on (Udemy or VPP).
+I generally check every day.

 Now available at VirtualPairProgrammers.com and Udemy!